-noise levels in excess of standards rdinance.
-No significant long-term nificant. - b) Generation of, excessive groundborne vibration or groundborne noise levels? \boxtimes restriction borne n Potential effects from construction noise would be reduced through compliance with the City restrictions.
+result in noise levels in excess of standards established in the City of San Diego General Plan or Noise Ordinance.
+No significant long-term impacts would occur, therefore impacts would be less than significant. b) Generation of, excessive groundborne vibration or groundborne noise levels? $\boxtimes$ restriction borne n Potential effects from construction noise would be reduced through compliance with the City restrictions.
 Pile driving activities that would potentially result in ground borne vibration or ground borne noise are not anticipated with construction of the project.
 Impacts would be less than significant. c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
 The project site is not located in an Airport Influence Area or within two miles of a public airport or public use airport.
 As such, the project would not expose people to working in the area to excessive aircraft noise levels.
 No impact would result.
 XIV.
-POP XIV.
 POPULATION AND HOUSING - Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?